shariatamin/pcs_102303315/README.md

     pip install pandas numpy scikit-learn matplotlib seaborn torch torch-geometric
     ```
     *Note: `torch` and `torch-geometric` are required for GNN models.
 You may need to follow specific installation instructions for your operating system.*
-4.  **Run the Notebook:** Open the `main_notebook.ipynb` file using Jupyter Notebook or Jupyter Lab and run all the cells.
+4.  **Run the Notebook:** Open the `102303315_PCS.ipynb` file using Jupyter Notebook or Jupyter Lab and run all the cells.
     ```bash
     jupyter notebook
     ```